ceph/ceph/doc/radosgw/multisite.rst

 configurations for the Ceph Object Gateway:

 - **Multi-zone:** A more advanced topology, the "multi-zone" configuration, is possible.
-This multi-zone configuration consists of one zone group and multiple zones, with each zone comprising one or more `ceph-radosgw` instances.
+This multi-zone configuration consists of one zonegroup and multiple zones, with each zone comprising one or more `ceph-radosgw` instances.
 Each zone is backed by its own Ceph Storage Cluster.
-The presence of multiple zones in a given zone group provides disaster recovery for that zone group in the event that one of the zones experiences a significant failure.
+The presence of multiple zones in a given zonegroup provides disaster recovery for that zonegroup in the event that one of the zones experiences a significant failure.
 Beginning with Kraken, each zone is active and can receive write operations.
 A multi-zone configuration with multiple active zones enhances disaster recovery and can also be used as a foundation for content delivery networks.

 - **Multi-zone-groups:** Formerly called 'regions'.
-Ceph Object Gateway supports multiple zone groups, with each zone group containing one or more zones.
-Objects that are stored to zones in one zone group within the same realm as another zone group share a global object namespace, which ensures unique object IDs across zone groups and zones.
+Ceph Object Gateway supports multiple zonegroups, with each zonegroup containing one or more zones.
+Objects that are stored to zones in one zonegroup within the same realm as another zonegroup share a global object namespace, which ensures unique object IDs across zonegroups and zones.

 - **Multiple Realms:** Beginning with the Kraken Ceph release, the Ceph Object Gateway supports something called "realms".
-Realms have a globally unique namespace and can be a either a single-zone group or multiple-zone groups.
+Realms have a globally unique namespace and can be a either a single-zonegroup or multiple-zonegroups.
   Multiple realms provide support for multiple configurations and namespaces.

-The replication of object data between zones within a zone group looks something like this:
+The replication of object data between zones within a zonegroup looks something like this:

 .. image:: ../images/zone-sync2.png